Amos47/2400/Chapter3/Ch03_Basics.md

 Criteria 5 and 6 are somewhat subjective (subject to opinion) but decent metrics can clearly be developed to measure whether or not the system can and is meeting expectations.
 Input and output are, for the most part, tangible and measurable.
 Agreements on what constitutes input and what counts as output can be made *a priori* and measured at any interval.
 The cost of capital and the alternatives to investing in a system are all clearly measurable and comparable to the current reality.
 So this stuff *can be done*.
 It's just doing it and not romanticising system development (the siren call of technology) or, on the other end of the spectrum, being driven by fear.
 The entrepreneur's goal is to instill *FOMO* (fear of missing out) in the hearts and minds of potential investors.
 This is *NOT* how systems should be conceived.

 So yes, expectations are difficult to manage.
 Requirements are difficult to nail down, especially when clients *don't know what they want until they see what they DON'T want..."* (this is a real saying in the systems development world).
 Clients come and go.
 Client expectations change.
 Senior management shuffles responsibilities.
-Your development team membership will change.
+The development team membership will change.
 Technology evolves at an alarming pace.
 New people need to be *re-sold* on the virtues of the system.
 Budgets dry up or, maybe worse, budgets get pumped full of cash at fiscal year end and must be spent (talk about needlessly raising the bar on expectations).
 Business requirements (the context) change.
 Everything is in constant flux, so meeting expectations is like trying to hit a target that's moving multiple times faster than your ability to adjust your sights.
 So in many ways, it's surprising that *any* system gets delivered and considered a success.

 #####Ten rules for delightful systems development
 That being said (and I feel better for having said it and defending my old friends in the business), there are some well accepted ground rules for developing systems that are timely, efficient, well received by users, that bring value and are a delight to use.
 They are: